 - Soak husks.
 Bring a large stock pot of water to a boil.
 Remove from the heat and add the corn husks, submerging them completely under the water.
 Let sit until soft and pliable, about 30 minutes, pressing down to cover them in water every few minutes.
 You can do this step the night before and leave them to soak at room temperature.

 - Rehydrate masa harina.
-Bring 4 cups of vegetable broth to a boil.
-Place masa harina in a large heat-proof bowl and pour vegetable broth over the masa harina.
+Bring the vegetable broth to a boil.
+Place masa harina in a large heat-proof bowl and pour 6 cups of the vegetable broth over the masa harina.
 Stir until masa is evenly moist.
+If it is still really dry add another cup of broth.
+Save the final cup for adding later.

 - Beat fat.
 Place vegetable shortening (or which ever fat you are using) in the bowl of a stand mixer fitted with a paddle attachment.
 Beat on high until light and fluffy, about a minute.